The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 However, Equation~\eqref{eqn:bfs_cascade} is unwieldy.
 How do we indicate the number of times to repeat the cascade?
 How do we codify the pattern of gather, filter, and update in a way that is easy to read? \end{bfs_box}

-Traditional matrix algebra and \graphblas{} is limited to a maximum tensor dimensionality of 2 (a matrix).
-Einsums impose no limits on the number of dimensions of a tensor. \edge leverages this: to represent iteration, \edge{} adds a special \emph{generative} (or iterative) rank, $I$, to the iteration space.
+Traditional matrix algebra and \graphblas{} are limited to at most two dimensions.
+Einsums impose no limits on the number of dimensions of a tensor. \edge{} leverages this: to represent iteration, \edge{} adds a special \emph{generational} (or iterative) rank, $I$, to the iteration space.
 Any tensor that changes from iteration to iteration will also include this dimension.
 Thus, simply by adding a rank, we are able to naturally represent a key component of many graph algorithms while maintaining the operational definition of an Einsum (\textbf{design goals~\ref{goal:ode},~\ref{goal:simple}}).

-When a generative rank is present in an \edge Einsum, we assume the expressions repeat until a stopping condition, indicated by $\diamond: <\text{Boolean Expression}>$, where the stopping condition can be any expression that returns \True or \False.
+When a generational rank is present in an \edge{} Einsum, we assume the expressions repeat until a stopping condition, indicated by $\diamond: <\text{Boolean Expression}>$, where the stopping condition can be any expression that returns \True or \False .
 When walking the iteration space, the stopping condition simply indicates the shape of $I$, which may not be known until runtime.

-\begin{bfs_box}[label=bfs:cascadeiter]{Specifying All the Iterations of \bfs{}} In the case of \bfs{}, both the $F$ tensor and the set of visited nodes ($P$) change on each iteration, hence they include the $i$ rank.
+\begin{bfs_box}[label=bfs:cascadeiter]{Specifying All the Iterations of \bfs{}} In the case of \bfs{}, both the $F$ tensor and the set of visited nodes ($P$) change on each iteration, and therefore include the $i$ rank.

-The new \edge{} expression, with the generative rank, is:
+The new \edge{} expression, with the generational rank, is:

-In our \bfs{} example, several tensors have a generative rank (every use of $i$).
+In our \bfs{} example, several tensors have a generational rank (every use of $i$).
 Einsums~\eqref{seqn:advancei},~\eqref{seqn:filteri}, and~\eqref{seqn:updatei} repeat until a stopping condition (indicated by $\diamond$) is satisfied.
 Equation~\eqref{seqn:stop} indicates the \emph{occupancy} or number of non-zeros in the current active vertex set.
 Computation stops once that occupancy is zero.
 One can view adding a generational rank to $F$, for example, as a form of collapsing the $F1, F2, \ldots$ tensors in the unrolled cascade of Einsums (Equation~\eqref{eqn:bfs_cascade}) into a single, \nd{2} tensor, whose generational rank, $I$, is unbounded. \end{bfs_box}